-Trough PK blood sample will be obtained 20-28 hours following the last dose at Weeks 4, 12, and 36.
-Following an observed dose, one post-dose PK blood sample will be collected between 1 and 4 hours post-dose at Weeks 8 and 24.
+For all subjects on study drug, a trough PK blood sample will be obtained 20-28 hours following the last dose at Weeks 4 and 12.
+Following an observed dose, one post-dose PK blood sample will be collected between 1 and 4 hours post-dose.